-To be considered for entry to Medicine and Dentistry, a minimum of 85 - 90% overall in in Grade 12 courses in the Canadian High School Diploma is required, with at least 85 - 90% in Chemistry and Biology.
+For entry to Medicine and Dentistry, a minimum of 90% overall in in Grade 12 courses in the Canadian High School Diploma is required, with at least 90% in Grade 12 Chemistry and Biology.
 Mathematics, Physics and English Language are also required, preferably to Year 11.
 Applicants for Medicine must also undertake the UK Clinical Aptitude Test (UKCAT) www.ukcat.ac.uk The University may choose to interview international applicants.
 Applicants shortlisted for Dentistry will be required to undertake an online interview.

 Please note that the grades required vary depending on the programme of study.
 Further guidance on the entry requirements for each degree programme can be found in the Undergraduate Coursefinder.

 Entry to graduate diploma or taught masters programmes at Queen's University Belfast usually requires either a UK upper second-class (2:1) or a lower second-class (2:2) undergraduate degree.
 For most courses, your major subject or content of your Bachelor degree may also be considered.
 Please check the Postgraduate Course Finder for exact entry requirements.

 UK Upper Second-Class Honours (2:1)